ktaylor63/southeast/site/content/news/interior-secretary-salazar-announces-initiative-to-conserve-working-lands-and-wildlife-habitat-in-the-everglades-headwaters.md

 South Florida Water Management District Governing Board Vice Chairman Jerry Montgomery:

-" The South Florida Water Management District applauds Secretary Salazar and his staff for putting together a proposal as bold as the Everglades Headwaters National Wildlife Refuge and Conservation Area.
+"The South Florida Water Management District applauds Secretary Salazar and his staff for putting together a proposal as bold as the Everglades Headwaters National Wildlife Refuge and Conservation Area.
 Combined with last year's federal investment to conserve 26,000 acres in the Northern Everglades, this effort builds on the momentum to deliver water quality improvements, water storage and environmental restoration benefiting all Floridians."
 The Nature Conservancy's Florida Director Jeff Danter:

-" The Nature Conservancy is honored to be a partner in this visionary endeavor and salutes the grand spirit of conservation embraced by the Obama administration today.
+"The Nature Conservancy is honored to be a partner in this visionary endeavor and salutes the grand spirit of conservation embraced by the Obama administration today.
 The entire state and visitors from around the world will benefit from the foresight to keep these rare Florida habitats natural.
 We look forward to continuing our work in the Northern Everglades in support of the final protection of this new refuge."

 Florida Fish and Wildlife Conservation Commission Chairman FWC Chairman Rodney Barreto:

-" We are pleased to be a partner in this extensive conservation project that will not only provide critical habitat for our state's fish and wildlife, but will open new areas to the public for their recreational use."
+"We are pleased to be a partner in this extensive conservation project that will not only provide critical habitat for our state's fish and wildlife, but will open new areas to the public for their recreational use."

 National Wildlife Refuge Association President Evan Hirsche:

 "The Everglades Headwaters National Wildlife Refuge is an important initiative that will protect Florida's ranching way of life, help provide safe drinking water to millions of Floridians and conserve our nation's remarkable wildlife heritage.
 The National Wildlife Refuge Association is proud to have been a partner in this bold conservation plan, and applauds Secretary Interior Salazar and the Fish and Wildlife Service for taking this action to protect the Everglades.
 We look forward to working with many partners to help conserve this critical ecosystem for the people who depend on it and the wildlife that call the Everglades home."

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs